Feeling sleepy during the day? Or falling asleep all of a sudden? You might be suffering from narcolepsy.

 An intense emotion like anger or fear may suddenly paralyze all your muscles though you remain fully conscious.

 Cataplexy is often initiated by intense emotions like anger, fear, or humor.
-It has been found that the brain cells that are responsible for stopping muscular activity during REM sleep are also involved in cataplectic attacks.
+It has been found that the brain cells that are responsible for

 3. Sleep Paralysis

 Sleep paralysis is like having a cataplectic attack that affects all the muscles of the body.
 The person can’t speak or move.
 This usually happens when narcoleptics are falling asleep or waking up.
 It is like the arresting of muscular activity that normally happens during REM sleep.

 While falling asleep or when waking up, you might be unable to move, speak, and react.
 About 17 to 40% narcoleptics experience this sleep paralysis.

 Just like a cataplectic attack, this too is temporary and people often remain conscious during these episodes.
 About 17 to 40% narcoleptics suffer from sleep paralysis.4

 Most people with narcolepsy have trouble sleeping peacefully; their sleep may be disrupted by vivid dreams that have them acting out scenarios, insomnia, and incessant talking or mumbling.
 This is because while healthy sleepers enter the dream phase or the REM phase 80 to 90 minutes after falling asleep, narcoleptics start

 5. Vivid And Often Scary Hallucinations